 Health is wealth; keeping this adage in mind Loews Hotels announced that the company’s 18 hotels and resorts in the U.S. and Canada would serve food free from all artificial trans-fats by June 1, 2007.
 The rigorous ban includes meals served at restaurants, room service, banquet functions, and even snack foods found in the in-room mini-bar.
 It is the first hotel brand in the U.S. to eliminate the use of artificial trans-fats.
 “We are mindful of our guests’ health and 100% committed to giving them the highest quality foods available,” said Jonathan M. Tisch, Chairman, and CEO of Loews Hotels.
 “We believe Loews Hotels’ artificial trans-fat ban will set a new standard for responsible food & beverage policy in the hospitality industry.”
 Guilty pleasures can still be indulged in as the chefs are being encouraged to experiment with alternative ingredients.

-In the next six months the hotel would have the complete overhaul in menu in place.
+In the next six months, the hotel would have the complete overhaul in the menu in place.
 By Feb.
 1, 2007, Loews Hotels will eliminate the use of trans-fats in all frying oils and French fries.
-On April 1, 2007, salad dressings, pastry items such as pie dough, fudge and butter cream frosting, and other frozen foods will be trans-fat free.
-By June 1, the full ban takes effect, eliminating trans-fats from waffles, pancakes and prepared mixes.
+On April 1, 2007, salad dressings, pastry items such as pie dough, fudge, and buttercream frosting, and other frozen foods will be trans-fat free.
+By June 1, the full ban takes effect, eliminating trans-fats from waffles, pancakes, and prepared mixes.
 There is enough evidence to prove a link between heart diseases and artificial trans-fats, thus the efforts from their part.